opawg/podcast-rss-useragents/README.md

 This list is automatically generated from a MySQL database; pull requests will be accepted though.

+## AAC file acceptance

+AAC files are accepted by almost every podcast player.
+The `acceptsaac` field is an opinionated one, reflecting the major >1% podcast players and their support for AAC files.
+Spotify and Deezer specifically do not support AAC.
+We've had some compatibility issues with Castro.
+The field is set to `1` only if it's a major podcast player that has been tested specifically for AAC playback.

 ## Alternatives

-If you use a service like Podcast Index which does the RSS scraping for you, I'd encourage you to consider stamping your audio requests by adding a `_from` variable at the end of the URL.
+If you use a service like Podcast Index which does the RSS scraping for you, consider stamping your audio requests by adding a `_from` variable at the end of the URL.

 As an example, if you run a web service and are unable to change the RSS useragent, amend a call for `https://example.com/audio/episode5.mp3` to `https://example.com/audio/episode5.mp3?_from=podinfra.net` where `podinfra.net` is your domain.